This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The action-packed Hollywood Stunt Driver show will entertain all family members (although be careful with the little ones, as the loud noises may spook them).

-Your teens will love the Big 8 Thrill Rides such as the Giant Drop, Buzz Saw and the Tower of Terror (my personal favourite).
-And there are family favourites such as the Thunder River Rapids and Log Ride.
+Your teens will love the Big 8 Thrill Rides such as the Giant Drop, Buzz Saw, and the Tower of Terror (my personal favourite).

-Sea World is for the marine animal lovers.
-Here you can swim with dolphins and get up close to seals, polar bears, sting rays, penguins and have close encounters with sharks.
+Here you can swim with dolphins and get up close to seals, polar bears, sting rays, penguins, and have close encounters with sharks.

-The Jet Stunt Extreme show will amaze you with their amazing aerial flips, and gravity defying stunts.
+The Jet Stunt Extreme show will amaze you with its amazing aerial flips, and gravity-defying stunts.
 I enjoyed this far more than I anticipated.

 There are extreme thrill water slides and vertical drops, such as Kamikaze and The Black Hole for the older and more daring teenagers and parents.